 How to prepare for an anesthesiology residency interview

 To prepare for your residency interviews, it’s best to start early and give yourself some time to practice your delivery as well as prepare your answers ahead of time.
 While thinking on your feet is a good quality for anesthesiologists to have, you don’t want to improvise in one of the most important professional interviews of your career.
-Residency interview preparation services can definitely help you out with mock interviews, feedback and advice on your prep.
+Residency interview prep can definitely help you out with mock interviews, feedback and advice on your prep.
 Residency interview coaching may also be a great idea for candidates who need advice on their interviewing skills or want to practice before the big day.

 It's also common for programs to host virtual interviews instead of the traditional panel interviews.
 Brush up on your video interview skills so you’re ready for any interviewing scenario.
 Different programs will use different interview types, but you can check when you receive an invitation where, when and how the interview will take place.